cafferychen777/MicrobiomeStat-Shiny/Readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For full details of the license, please visit the [MIT License webpage](https://opensource.org/licenses/MIT).

 Thank you for your interest in Microbiome-Shiny!